 The important thing is that you have a clear and concise map that outlines the goals of the campaign, the flow of the customer/client experience, and identifies the tools and assets that you will need to create in order to complete it.
 As an added bonus, when you are creating the campaign, a copy/printout of your chart along with a brightly colored pen or marker will allow you to check off items as you create them and help ensure that you don’t miss anything.

 An automation software solution will give you the tools you need to create great experiences for your leads and customers and a profitable campaign for your business — but never forget that it’s a toolbox, not a handyman.
 Combining a simple campaign like this one with the tools in your marketing software will allow you to start creating ROI quickly.

-3. Make sure you fully understand the implementation/setup process
+3. Make sure you fully understand the implementation/setup process of marketing automation software.

-Shopping for a marketing automation system is easy — most of the information you need is readily available online and you have the right to expect helpful and supportive salespeople to assist you no matter who you call.
+Shopping for a marketing automation software is easy — most of the information you need is readily available online and you have the right to expect helpful and supportive salespeople to assist you no matter who you call.
 Buying marketing automation software is also easy.

 In many cases, the standard implementation time for a marketing automation software can be 4-7 months.
 That means that there may be a period of MONTHS, not days or weeks from the time that you purchase your automation software subscription until the time that you are finally ready to start realizing the benefits.
 Some solutions, like ORBTR, are designed to be implemented much much faster.

 But regardless of the solution you choose, make sure you understand the implementation and setup process before purchasing, that you have a comfort level with that process, and that you know going in what you should expect and what internal/external resources you will need to allocate in order to complete that process in a timely manner.